 Magnified Text Comparison

 Right side: from a typical laser printer.
 Ink and toner are the same shade of black.
 But no white can be seen through the toner.
-The stray particles of toner that can be seen under magnification disappear at normal size.

 Operating costs of a printer are calculated by the cost and yield of its supplies.
 Supplies includes paper, toner, ink, and any other items that are replaced as routine maintenance.